OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 - IBM Cloud Orchestrator
 - Google Cloud Composer

-These tools let developers automate their cloud environments through Infrastructure as Code, deployment management GUIs, and integrations to other cloud solutions in the PaaS system.
+These tools let you automate your cloud environments through Infrastructure as Code, deployment management GUIs, and integrations to other cloud solutions in the PaaS system.

 There are also dedicated cloud orchestration tools, such as:

-- RedHat Ansible
+- Red Hat Ansible
 - Cloudify
 - Morpheus

 These dedicated tools provide cloud provisioning, configuration management, and automation.
 All cloud orchestration tools work with technologies such as Terraform and Kubernetes.

-Your choice of tool will depend on a number of things:
+Your choice of tool will depend on your:

 - IT budget
 - Preferred languages